Darkmik70/arp_drone/README.md

 For further details on all of the above mentioned components. please refer to the description below.

 ### Main
 Main process is the father of all processes.
-It creates child processes by using `fork()` and runs them inside a wrapper program `Konsole` to display the current status, debugging messages until an additional thread/process for colleceting log messages.
+It creates child processes by using `fork()` and runs them in the background.
+Window process, which is the main interface is run inside a wrapper `Konsole` as a separate window.
+The program prints out some information and logs relevant information during its run.

 Every pipe for use in the program is created using `pipe()`, and each of the file descriptors are passed to the arguments of the processes created.
 The read or write end of each pipe is assigned to exclusively one process.